 important, but there is a huge difference between a bedroom in the attic and a bedroom in the basement even with the same square footage.

 Sunny exposures, tall ceilings, appliances (they can give off heat), people (500 BTU per person), 3rd floor (heat rises), windows...all these factors should increase the size of your air conditioner.

-That being said, your bedroom is typically the coolest room, because you are there at night, the coolest time of day.
+Your bedroom is also typically the coolest room in your home because you are there at night, the coolest time of day.